Are Weighted Blankets Effective for People with Down Syndrome?

 The chromosomal disorder, Down syndrome is a life-long condition that features both physical and cognitive impairments.
 From a scientific point of view, it’s an "error" in the cell division in the genetic makeup that results in an extra 21st chromosome.

-I don't personally think it should be called an error, kids are a blessing, and having a kid with down syndrome can really show you a couple new things you didn't know about love.
+I don't personally think it should be called an error, kids are a blessing, and having a kid with down syndrome can really teach you new things you didn't know about love.
 My neighbors know this, and I think that's a beautiful thing.

 Although Down syndrome doesn’t necessarily affect the person's ability to take part in normal activities and live a fulfilled life, you’re more likely to experience a host of health issues.
 Not to mention that you’re more prone to anxiety, mood swings, and aggression.